divsvash/sharmii-field/README.md

   single `UPDATE ...
 WHERE status IN ('PENDING','FAILED_RETRYABLE')`; the database, not application code, performs the conditional transition.
   `changes === 1` means this call claimed it, `changes === 0` means someone
   else already has.
-See "Known limitations" for the one related edge this does not cover.
+- **Recovery distinguishes "abandoned" from "still busy"** — `recoverInFlightItems(staleAfterMs)` only reclaims an `IN_FLIGHT` row once it has sat unclaimed-looking for at least `staleAfterMs`.
+  `SyncEngine.runOnce()` passes `DEFAULT_RECOVERY_STALE_AFTER_MS` (60s,
+  double `HttpSyncTransport`'s own default 30s request timeout) so a second, overlapping `runOnce()` call cannot reclaim and re-dispatch an item a still-live sibling call is genuinely working on.
+Cold-start recovery (`openDatabase.ts`) still passes no threshold (recovers unconditionally) — correct there because nothing else can hold a live claim the instant a process starts.
+See "Known limitations" for what this threshold does and doesn't guarantee.

 ## Testing